 Volunteers can combine 2 or 3 volunteer projects during their stay in Costa Rica.
 Generally missions on animal projects (turtles and jaguars) are linked, so volunteers often opt for the combination animal + community development to gain an optimal experience.

-Community development, childcare and Teaching English
+Community development, Early Childhood Development and Teaching English

 - 18 years or over